All Episodes

 I know it's the exact opposite of a colorblind society.

-Remember when I first categorized the left as get even with them is anyway.
+Remember when I first categorized the left as get-even with themism?

-I've got that quick time out here, and we'll do that and be back with all the rest as usual, folks.
+I've got a quick time out here, and we'll do that and be back with all the rest.

 Our boundaries are bursting here, trying to contain all the news fit to analyze.